Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate

-Collective excitations are excellent probes to reveal the role of interparticle scattering.
-They have been used to demonstrate the superfluid hydrodynamic flow of BECs~\cite{Jin1996,Mewes1996, Stamper-Kurn1998} and collisional hydrodynamics in interacting Fermi gases~\cite{OHara2002,Regal2003,Bourdel2003}.
-Collective oscillations have also been measured in coupled Bose-Fermi superfluids~\cite{Ferrier-Barbut2014,Delehaye2015,Roy2017,Wu2018} and in Bose-Fermi mixtures~\cite{Ferlaino2003,Fukuhara2009,DeSalvo2019,Huang2019,patel2022observation}, revealing phenomena such as the transition between collisionless to collisionally hydrodynamic flow in coupled thermal gases~\cite{Ferlaino2003}, and sound propagation~\cite{patel2022observation}.
-Here we study a novel regime -- the limit of a dilute Fermi gas immersed in a BEC -- as relevant for the physics of Bose polarons~\cite{Hu2016,Yan2020} and unconventional superconductors with low carrier densities~\cite{kagan2019fermi}.
+Collective excitations are exquisitely sensitive probes of interparticle scattering and interactions.
+They have been used to demonstrate the superfluid hydrodynamic flow of BECs~\cite{Jin1996,Mewes1996, Stamper-Kurn1998} and collisional hydrodynamics in interacting Fermi gases~\cite{Gensemer2001,OHara2002,Regal2003,Bourdel2003, Trenkwalder2011,Tey2013,Ravensbergen2020}.
+Collective oscillations have also been measured in coupled Bose-Fermi superfluids~\cite{Ferrier-Barbut2014,Delehaye2015,Roy2017,Wu2018} and in Bose-Fermi mixtures~\cite{Ferlaino2003,Fukuhara2009,DeSalvo2019,Huang2019,patel2022observation}, revealing phenomena such as collisional hydrodynamics in thermal mixtures~\cite{Ferlaino2003}, collisionless uncoupled dipole oscillations in degenerate mixtures~\cite{Ferlaino2003}, and sound propagation~\cite{patel2022observation}.
+Here we study a novel regime -- the limit of a dilute gas of spin-polarized fermions immersed in a BEC -- as relevant for the physics of Bose polarons~\cite{Hu2016,Yan2020} and unconventional superconductors with low carrier densities~\cite{kagan2019fermi}.

 We probe collective excitations of $^{40}$K fermions and a $^{23}$Na BEC as a function of drive frequency and across a range of Bose-Fermi interactions, revealing the energy and spectral width of low-lying excitations.
-The experiment starts with an ultracold Fermi gas immersed in the BEC, both held in a \SI{1064}{\nano\meter} optical trap with near-cylindrical symmetry (see Fig.~\ref{fig:schematic}a).
-For our coldest samples we evaporatively cool both species to $T{\approx}$\,30\,nK, corresponding to $T/T_\mathrm{c}\,{\lesssim}\,0.2$, where $T_\mathrm{c}$ is the condensate's critical temperature.
-Both species are in their respective hyperfine ground state ($\ket{F = 1, m_F = 1}$ for $^{23}$Na and $\ket{F = 9/2, m_F = -9/2}$ for $^{40}$K).
+The experiment starts with an ultracold near-degenerate gas of fermionic ``impurity'' atoms immersed in the BEC, both held in a \SI{1064}{\nano\meter} crossed optical dipole trap with near-cylindrical symmetry (see Fig.~\ref{fig:schematic}a).
+For our coldest samples we evaporatively cool both species to $T{\approx}$\,30\,nK, corresponding to $T/T_\mathrm{c}\,{\lesssim}\,0.2$ and $T/T_\mathrm{F}\,{\approx}\,0.6$, where $T_\mathrm{c(F)}$ is the condensate's critical temperature (the Fermi temperature).
+Both species are in their respective hyperfine ground states.
 We control the interspecies interactions by ramping the magnetic field near Feshbach resonances, allowing us to continuously tune the $s$-wave scattering length, $a_\mathrm{BF}$.
-The typical peak boson density is $n_\mathrm{B}\,{=}\,7\times 10^{13}$\,cm$^{-3}$, and the typical fermion impurity concentration is between $n_\mathrm{F}/n_\mathrm{B}\,{\approx}\,0.003-0.02$.
+The typical peak boson density is $n_\mathrm{B}\,{=}\,7\times 10^{13}$\,cm$^{-3}$, and the typical impurity concentration varies between $n_\mathrm{F}/n_\mathrm{B}\,{\approx}\,0.003-0.02$ (see Methods).